PASTAplus/metapype-eml/README.md

 #### Metadata Standard Compliance Rules

-A metadata standard compliance rule is a codified set of constraints that follow the same (or similar) requirements of metadata that are declared within the corresponding metadata standard.
-In Metapype for EML, for example, these rules are written in accordance with the element definitions as declared in the EML XML schema.
-Each rule enforces the presence of XML attributes, content requirements, and if a "complex" XML element, the sequence or choice of descendant elements, including descendant cardinality (descendant elements are represented as children in the metadata content model).
+A metadata standard compliance rule is a codified set of constraints that follow the same (or similar) requirements that are declared within the corresponding metadata standard.
+In Metapype for EML, in particular, these rules are written in accordance with the element definitions as declared in the EML XML schema.
+Each rule enforces the presence of XML attributes, content requirements, and if a "complex" XML element is being modeled, the sequence or choice of descendant elements, including descendant cardinality (descendant elements are represented as children in the metadata content model).
 Rules do not support all XML schema constructs (e.g., groups or all), but they can also enforce